2024 Solar Incentives Guide for Fairfield, CT - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
 The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
 The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.

 The ITC applies to the total cost of solar panel installation, including the panels themselves as well as accessories, labor and equipment.
 This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum amount you can claim.

-Your local Fairfield solar panel installation expert can offer more information about the ITC and how it may apply to your situation.
+Your local Fairfield solar panel installation expert can provide more information about the ITC and how it may apply to your situation.

 State & Local Solar Incentives